-This species has a small, fragmented range, within which habitat loss and/or increased pesticide use are suspected to be causing a continuing decline in its small population.
-The species is therefore considered Vulnerable.
-Habitat loss may accelerate with increased agricultural development and this species should be monitored to assess whether its threat status needs to be upgraded.
+This species has a small range, within which the conversion of swamps is causing an ongoing decline in the area of habitat.
+It is therefore considered Vulnerable.
+Habitat loss may accelerate with increased agricultural development, and this species should be monitored to assess whether its threat status needs to be upgraded.

 The population is estimated to number 2,500-9,999 mature individuals based on an assessment of known records, descriptions of abundance and range size.
 This is consistent with recorded population density estimates for congeners or close relatives with a similar body size, and the fact that only a proportion of the estimated Extent of Occurrence is likely to be occupied.
 This estimate is equivalent to 3,750-14,999 individuals in total, rounded here to 3,500-15,000 individuals.